rsm-gh/akbl/README.md

 * Corp
 * Niai

 As far as I know, pyAlienFX is not maintained anymore.
-They made work the project for some years, and at the start, they got inspired from AlienFX lite.
+They made work the project for some years, and at the start, they got inspired by AlienFX lite.

 ## AlienFX Lite